Asperger’s Syndrome and Sleep Issues

 Sleep!
 If only I can get some sleep!

 I stare at the ceiling until 5 or 6 am trying to sleep.
 All this accomplishes is my being angry and exhausted!
 My body and mind does not shut off!
+I started wondering whether it was my mattress that wasn’t letting me get a sufficient amount of sleep.
+I must admit, I have been looking into these latex mattresses with premium satisfying texture for a while now, as they’re supposed to promote excellent sleep.
+However, I’m keen to try other methods for now.
 When I began to learn more about my autism, I realized my mind shutting off was not the only thing keeping me awake.

 My husband snoring, the baby whining, my oldest son grunting in his sleep, the air conditioning unit humming, the crickets having a party outside the window, the dog down the street barking, the garbage trucks picking up commercial garbage two streets over at 4 am….. thanks to my sensory processing issues I can hear it all!
 By morning my head is pounding!